shusmita11/C--project---Skyline/README.md

-#This project is an inventory management system.
+This project is an inventory management system using C#